-Living in Sudan was a challenge for a Seventh-day Adventist couple working for the Adventist Development and Relief Agency.
+Living in Sudan was a challenge for my wife, Suzanne, and me when we worked for the Adventist Development and Relief Agency.
 Daily temperatures hovered at 102-108 degrees Fahrenheit (39-42 degrees Celsius) from May to September.
-A cold drink was a treat after a day of work for my wife, Suzanne, and me.
+A cold drink was a treat after a day of work.